This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 We would say that using aires in France is safe.
 After three years living in a motorhome in Europe, and much of that time spent in France, we have stayed in hundreds of aires without incident or concern.

-Grab our 14-21 day motorhome itinerary of France, packed with campsites, aires, attractions and insider tips.
+Let us do the planning for you and grab our France motorhome itinerary, packed with campsites, aires, attractions and insider tips.

-Get up every morning knowing your day is planned with driving routes, overnight stops and attractions marked out for you on your interactive map.
+Let us do the hard work for you!
+Get up every day knowing your trip is planned with driving routes, overnight stops and attractions marked out for you on your interactive map.

 What are the rules for motorhome aires in France?